1,000+ Opportunities

 Please contact us at webmaster@tnc. org or try again later.
 Get text updates from The Nature Conservancy: Please provide valid mobile number See Mobile Terms & Conditions Get text updates from The Nature Conservancy: © 2026 The Nature Conservancy Charitable Solicitation Disclosures Mobile Terms & Conditions Notice of Nondiscrimination Limited English Proficiency (LEP) Procedure

-Based on current listing details, eligibility includes: New York-based nonprofits (501(c)(3)), municipalities, state/federally recognized tribal nations, local/state agencies.
+According to the current listing, eligibility includes: New York-based nonprofits (501(c)(3)), municipalities, state/federally recognized tribal nations, local/state agencies.
 Conservation organizations, academic institutions, and land trusts eligible.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.